serverless/examples/aws-python-pynamodb-s3-sigurl/README.md

 However the goal was to use a PUT method to mark it received, so the PUT marks a RECEIVED asset as UPLOADED.
 That said, there is no distinction between UPLOADED vs RECEIVED anywhere in the example.

+The DELETE method does a `soft delete` which marks the asset as deleted without removing the s3 key.
+If the file on s3 is deleted, an event is generated which does fully delete the asset in dynamo as well.

 ## Setup

 ```bash